Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Managed_Nodes.md

     boot and to verify that the nodes reached the expected state using `sat status` commands.
 Both of these recommendations are shown in the remaining steps.

-1. Monitor status of the booting process.
+1. If desired, monitor status of the booting process for each BOS session.

-   1. (`ncn-m001#`) Use the BOS session ID to monitor the progress of the compute node boot session.
+   1. (`ncn-m001#`) Use the BOS session ID to monitor the progress of each boot session.

-      In the example above the compute node BOS session had the ID `76d4d98e-814d-4235-b756-4bdfaf3a2cb3`.
+      For example, to monitor the compute node boot session from the previous example use the session ID `76d4d98e-814d-4235-b756-4bdfaf3a2cb3`.

       ```bash
       cray bos sessions status list --format json 76d4d98e-814d-4235-b756-4bdfaf3a2cb3
       ```

-      Example output:
+      The following example output shows a session in which all nodes successfully booted:

-      ```text
+      ```json
       {
         "error_summary": {},
         "managed_components_count": 12,